mbruzek/weather-scheduler/README.md

 rides is a manual task that takes a human time to complete each week.

 ## Solution
-Create an automated script that can gather the on-line information, compute the route and post the ride.
+Create an automated script that can gather the on-line weather information, create the event text and email the information out to a group.

 ## Information